-To find out what was wrong with the brand new 747, read the book and turn to page 2.
+Learn what was wrong with the brand new 747.

 I had encountered many policemen in my travels, but this one was the shiniest, most gussied-up one I had ever seen.
 He was a vision in brown and black.
 His sunglasses were huge, much bigger than my aviation glasses.
 His shirt was tight and his pants creased razor sharp.
 He wore a gun on his left hip and cuffs on his belt.
 A black baton dangled from his right hip.
 His boots gleamed maroon; I almost expected to see a set of spurs.
 His tie was cinched up with a tight little knot, and a row of military-type bars across his left shirt pocket patch added to the stature.

 Something else caught my eye: two miniature silver airplanes that looked like tie-tacks on the end of each collar point.
 And to top it all off, a set of dime-store wings was pinned on his left chest.
 He was about six foot four and about 220 pounds.
 I am six two and 190 pounds, and he looked very large to me.
 His head was a square block of meat—jowly, but not fat.
 He strode faster than most people do in the South.
 I guessed he was ex-military something or other.

 Then he spoke.
 “How y’all doin’, young fellow?
 Hear you want to take away one of our airplanes.”

 The image shattered.
 His voice was at least two octaves too high for the size of the man.
 It sounded like a prepubescent choir boy’s.
 I almost smiled at the voice but instead tried to sound professional, one man to another, both on a mission to get things done.